pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/placeholder-developer/index.md

 {{% alert title="Info: This issue is solved with macOS Big Sur (11.0)" color="primary" %}}

-The developer name is shown properly on macOS Big Sur.
+The name is shown properly on macOS Big Sur.

 {{< local-image src="images/big-sur@2x.png" >}}